floooh/floooh.github.io/_posts/2016-03-10-oryol-gfx-changes.md

 the DrawState structure.

-The @uniform and @texture tags have been removed, these were leftovers from the time when uniform and texture blocks disn't exist.
+The @uniform and @texture tags have been removed, these were leftovers from the time when uniform and texture blocks didn't exist.

 Previously, a uniform block might have looked like this: